gu-stav/nick-jaussi/wordpress/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 1. Are you using a big enough image?
 The minimum image size is 200x200 pixels but we recommend 1200x630.
 2. Are you sure you only have one `og:image` tag on the source code?
 Make sure you're not using more than one plugin to set OG tags?
 3. Go to the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/), insert your URL, click `Debug`.
-Then click on `Scrape again` to make sure Facebook gets the current version of your HTML code and not a cached version.
+Then click on `Scrape Again` to make sure Facebook gets the current version of your HTML code and not a cached version.
 If the image that shows up on the preview (bottom of the page) is the correct one, then the tags are well set and it "should" be the one that Facebook uses when sharing the post.
 If it still does not use the correct image when sharing, despite the debugger shows it correctly, there's nothing more we can do about that.
 That's just Facebook being Facebook.

+= What is the "Manually update Facebook cache" button on the "Post updated" notice? =

+It's a shortcut to the Facebook Sharing Debugger, where you should click on `Scrape Again` to make sure Facebook gets the current version of your post or page.

 = When I save/edit my post I get the "Facebook Open Graph Tags cache NOT updated/purged" error.
 Should I worry? =

 Each time you edit a post, if the option "Try to update Facebook Open Graph Tags cache when saving the post" is activated, we'll try to notify Facebook of the changes so it clears up it's cache and read the new Open Graph tags of this specific URL.
 If this is a new post and it's the first time you're saving it, the error is "normal" and you should ignore it (we're looking at a workaround to not show you this error).
 If this is not a new post and it's not the first time you're saving it, and if this happens always, then maybe your server does not support calling remote URLs with PHP and you should disable the "Try to update Facebook Open Graph Tags cache when saving the post" option.
-In that scenario we recommend you to use the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) to `Fetch new scrape information` each time you update your post.
+In that scenario we recommend you to use the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) to `Scrape Again` each time you update your post.
 Sometimes the plugin just can't update the Facebook cache itself and you may need to do it manually on the link provided above.

+= Can I authenticate the call to Facebook, with my own app, when trying to update the cache, so I get rid of the "An access token is required to request this resource" error? =

+Yes, you can.
+Create a Facebook app and then use the `fb_og_update_cache_url` filter, like in this [code snippet](https://gist.github.com/webdados/32f2669fbe7653520664be410e5a03b2)
+Do NOT ask us support on this.
+This is an advanced feature for developers only.

 = Can this plugin get content from "random plugin"? =